Oversteer: Why Infiniti Isn't Taken Seriously as a Luxury Car Company

 Conflict of Interest?

 But why does Infiniti have such a hard time making drivers cars?
 They have the luxury part down but in terms of making a car that you don't mind driving, ahhh, it’s a work in progress.
 And it seems to me that this is an occurring problem within the company.
-Whether it's the board or a hire up shooting an idea down, or just failing to do something the right way, there is a discord in the way things are done.
-This is even more baffling when you realize that Infiniti ounce had Sebastian Vettel as head of Performance and are owned by Nissan, who make the Fairlady Z (370Z) & GT-R. Godzilla.
-Nissan owns NISMO.
+Whether it's the board or a higher-up shooting an idea down, or the company just failing to do something the right way, there is a discord in the way things are done.
+This is even more baffling when you realize that Infiniti ounce had Sebastian Vettel as head of Performance and are owned by Nissan, who make the Fairlady Z (370Z) & Godzilla (GT-R), and owns the NISMO performance division.
 So why can't Infiniti develop a good driving car?
 It doesn't make sense to me quite frankly and I can't come up with a good reason why.
 But there is a saving grace to this.

 In the grand scheme of things, Infiniti is a smaller shark in a sea of great whites.
 Long evolved from the fish they were once based off of, but not quite the apex predators.
 Nowhere near the top of the food chain.
 And even though it’s a shark with the potential to be dangerous, it still gets hunted by bigger sharks.
 This is the reality Infiniti currently lives in.
 I cannot talk about overseas markets but in the United States, Infiniti is not taken seriously by the Apex Predators in the niche.
 The BMW’s, Audi’s, & Mercedes-Benz’s of the world don't necessarily see Infiniti as a threat.
 And it shows in sales, in comparison tests, reviews, etc. Infiniti is just barely competitive.
 But of course, me saying this isn't enough so I'll prove it.